Oncourse CL Assignments Beta: Overview

 Offline grading: Instructors can download all submissions to an assignment to their computer as well as upload grades and grade comments.
 Grades and comments are not visible to students until the instructor has released them.

-Honor pledge: This option requires students to click a checkbox affirming that they have neither given nor received aid on an assignment before they can submit it.
+Honor pledge: This option requires students to check a box affirming that they have neither given nor received aid on an assignment before they can submit it.

 Things to consider

-Student Viewlink.
-However, instructors or site leaders can use the general Oncourse CL student view functionality to view assignments as they would appear to students or project participants and submit assignments as a student would.
-To learn more about using student view, see For instructors or site owners, viewing your course site as a student or participant.
+• Instructors or site leaders can use the general Oncourse student view functionality to view assignments as they would appear to students or project participants, and to submit assignments as a student would.
+To learn more about using student view, see ARCHIVED: For instructors or site owners, viewing your site as a student or participant.

 Help documentation

-For help documentation about the Assignments Beta tool, see Assignments Beta.
+For help documentation about Assignments, see ARCHIVED: Assignments.